 Recently, I conducted a webinar on “Stress Management for Teachers” in an MBA institute.
 While I was preparing for the webinar, I actually sat with this thought of challenges all the teachers must be facing right now.

 It got me thinking, how teachers are presumed to be the role-model of our society.
 They have to be perfect at everything they do because they are teachers and they should know everything.
 They were comfortably teaching a class strength for 50 students, yelling at the top of their voices to be audible, to be able to control the class, and to be able to teach them properly.

 Just imagine the pressure, the challenges they go through in the role of teacher, now with this COVID-19 outbreak, when the world was put at a halt, teachers were gearing themselves for a new challenge, to get ready to serve the kids, they primed themselves to adapt to the new normal.

-Who thought that our kids will be home-schooling this year 2020?
-Who thought that the online classes would be a thing of the present and maybe future, before this?
+Who thought that our kids will be home-schooling this year in 2020?
+Who thought that online classes would be a thing of the present and maybe future, before this?